-Additionally, $12 billion is paid in sales tax and MSA payments to the states each year.
+Additionally, roughly $12 billion in sales tax and MSA payments was paid to the states in fiscal year 2017.

 Increasing tobacco taxes to fund government programs is bad public policy.
 Funding public programs with a declining revenue source, such as tobacco products, invariably falls short of budgetary needs, causing legislators to look for more taxes or sources of revenue to fill the gap.
 Only about one-third of states that pass tobacco tax increases meet their revenue projections, according to The R Street Institute, a non- profit, non-partisan, public-policy research organization.
 Even so, some policymakers support cigarette excise taxes as a way to raise revenue while providing an incentive for people to quit smoking.